-No matter how far you venture from home, there are a few tactics to ensure you have successful family adventures.
+No matter how far you venture from home, there are a few tactics to ensure you have successful family adventures with your teenagers.
 This list of 7 tips for success follows after a bunch of trial and error, a few missteps and several victories.
 As always, we hope this helps your family enjoy the adventure and look forward to the possibilities…even with teenagers!

-One of the best ways to get buy-in from the family is to involve them in the process.
+One of the best ways to get buy-in from your teenagers is to involve them in the process.
 To begin, have everyone come up with a BIG DREAM bucket list of destinations that sound fascinating and exciting.
-We keep those lists going, occasionally crossing things off that no longer have the same allure, or trips we conquered and get checked off!
-We have discussions about activities they would like to do or try for the first time and then we research the heck out of it.
-Our kids are teens so they can do the research themselves, but if you have littles sit them on your lap and spend a few minutes looking at photos on the web.
+Keep those lists going, occasionally crossing things off that no longer work for teen adventure, or trips already conquered and get checked off!
+Have discussions about adventure activities they would like to do or try for the first time and then we research the heck out of it.
+Include your teenagers in the research and get them excited about what’s to come.
 Now you’ve got buy-in.

 Adventuring in a new place often times translates to squeezing out every minute of fun that’s possible.
 Resist.
 That nagging voice in your head that says, “this is once in a lifetime so we must…” is feeding you a standard that is impossible to reach.
-There is no way we can DO everything in every destination even with unlimited funds.
+There is no way you can DO everything in every destination even with unlimited funds.
 Allow for plenty of wiggle room in your itinerary to compensate for lost time waiting in lines or lunch taking longer than planned.
 Do not try to control the angsty teenager that is done.
 Teenagers need downtime even during an adventure.

 You know your family.
 When you make decisions about accommodations or car rentals I urge you to choose wisely.
-We have a family of 5 with three teenagers/tweens so needed space is a thing.
-It’s good for kids to know that sharing beds and sacrificing some space for a great experience is worth it, but if the accommodation has limited beds consider rotating who gets the comfy one each night.
+Space becomes a thing with teenagers.
+At home it’s likely they each have their own space to retreat, so it’s good for kids to know that sharing beds and sacrificing some space for a great experience is worth it.
+If the accommodation has limited beds consider rotating who gets the comfy one each night.
 Also, we have made the grave mistake of trying to stuff everyone into a compact SUV (along with our luggage) in order to save money.
 NOT a good idea if it’s a trip you plan to use the rental car a lot.
-Long trips that require lots of family adventure time together will go more smoothly if you can make space for everyone.
+Long trips that require lots of family adventuring together will go more smoothly if you can make space for everyone.

 Everyone Has a Responsibility

 This tip can really help with the squabbling amongst family members.
 When each person has their own responsibility on the trip they can focus on that instead of everyone else.
 It’s not foolproof, but it gives everybody some ownership in the tasks of travel.
 For us, John is the driver and I am the navigator.
-Rowan is the luggage handler and car packer, Shep is in charge of snacks and the cooler and Holland does the music and is in charge of keeping us on our activities structure.
-Even your littles can have something they are in charge of.
+Rowan is the luggage handler and car packer, Shep is in charge of snacks and the cooler and Holland does the music and is in charge of keeping us on our activities schedule.
+You can start this well before they become teens.
 Get creative- music playlists, packing the cooler, setting up chairs at the campsite, collecting firewood, and more are all ideas.

-This one works well with littles especially.
 Keep small surprises along the way to really add to the joyful experience of the adventure.
-Hiking isn’t always a favorite for little legs, but if you keep a surprise for them at the end of the hike they will remember it forever.
+Hiking isn’t always a favorite, but if you keep a surprise for them at the end of the hike they will remember it forever.
 It’s up to you if you want to dangle the surprise or not.
 You know your people and how they will deal with that.
 Just don’t talk it up too much or they may be disappointed!
-With older kids you can really boost the trip by holding out on one big activity they had their eye on and saving it.
+With teens you can really boost the trip by holding out on one big adventure activity they had their eye on and saving it.
 Watching their reaction is so rewarding.

 Something for Everyone

-On our recent weekend mountain trip we did zip-lining, which Holland really wanted to do.
+On a weekend mountain trip we did zip-lining, which Holland really wanted to do.
 Shep had done it in Costa Rica and was uninterested.
 No worries because later that day we went looking for a sliding rock/swimming hole and he was ecstatic.
 On the Big Island in Hawaii John absolutely did not want to miss visiting a coffee farm.
 The kids were bored out of their minds, but it was only 1.5 hours.
 John was delighted and had been waiting for that coffee farm visit the whole trip.
 Mission accomplished and everyone survived.
 Make sure on each trip that there is something for everyone!
 Dare I say that these are necessary affirmations for teenagers anyway?

 Cheers to Your Next Family Adventure

-You can have successful family adventures.
-Having a few tips and tricks in your back pocket will help to make it a successful and memorable trip.
-Now, go DREAM BIG and start planning your next family adventure!
+Adventures are the best gifts for teenagers and having a few tips and tricks in your back pocket will help to make it a successful and memorable experience.
+Now, go DREAM BIG and start planning your next adventure!